tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 Traditionally, price discrimination is described as having no major "cons".
 Sure the consumers lose a bit, but the business will capture it as profit ([AND SURELY THOSE PROFITS WILL TRICKLE DOWN RIGHT?!](https://en.wikipedia.org/wiki/Trickle-down_economics#Criticisms)) and the economy becomes more efficient.
 However, has this idea of charging your customers their maximum willingness to pay gone too far?
 I think the free market can solve a lot of problems, but aren't there some situations where someone needs to step in?

 ### Insulin
-Even though segmentation sounds wonderful, there are still egregious cases where this segmentation and desire to maximize profits have gone too far.
+Even though segmentation sounds nice, there are still egregious cases where this segmentation and desire to maximize profits have gone too far.
 A prominent example is Insulin in the US.
 In 2016, the average out of pocket monthly diabetes cost was [\\$360 in the US, \\$112 in India, \\$70 in Japan, \\$65 in the UK, and \\$19 in Italy.](https://www.bbc.com/news/world-us-canada-47491964#:~:text=Now%2C%20retail%20prices%20in%20the,have%20been%20making%20national%20headlines.)
 If you want a more indepth description of why insulin is so expensive, watch these: [businessinsider](https://youtu.be/7Ycd8zEdoVk), [verge](https://youtu.be/9CdydQNfAXE).
-At the end of the day, insulin is insulin!

 ##### Common "devil's advocate" responses:
 **Companies need to be rewarded with high profits for how high-risk developing medicine**